3 AI terms all business professionals need to understand

 Know your nuance

-AI has the power to reinvent the way we do business, but only if leaders take the time to understand the nuances of technology.
-A firm understanding is a significant step in the right direction, but only the beginning of the journey.
-AI, ML, and DL are powerful technologies but not silver bullets.
-One implementation won’t solve every issue across the entire organization, but business leaders should take time now to consider how AI can help them fundamentally rethink and optimize their businesses.
+AI has the power to reinvent the way we do business, but only if company leaders take the time to understand the nuances of these powerful technologies.
+And while a firm understanding of AI, ML, and DL is a significant step in the right direction, it’s only the beginning of the journey.
+Decision-makers should take time now to consider how AI can help them fundamentally rethink and optimize their business.

-Businesses that think they can “wait and see” put themselves at a disadvantage.
+Businesses that think they can wait and see put themselves at a disadvantage.
 Keep in mind that even if you’re not preparing for AI, your competition is.
 AI is here, now.

-Rob High is an IBM Fellow, vice president, and chief technology officer of IBM Watson.
+Rob High is an IBM Fellow and vice president and chief technology officer of IBM Watson.